drojf/ai_somnium_fps_camera/Readme.md

 ### Clip Distance

 - In some scenes, the camera will clip into objects very easily.
-By pressiong `F7` you can toggle to a shorter clip distance.
+By pressing `F7` you can toggle to a shorter clip distance.
 Please note that doing this may cause graphical artifacts with shadows.
 In addition, ADV mode deliberately uses clipping to avoid seeing the characters own head - with this mode enabled and the camera in the default ADV position, you'll see the inside of the character's head.

 ### F6 mode / magenta box